Please enjoy a view of the places that inspire, enlighten and bring balance to me...

 Hunting takes time, practice, dedication, effort and desire, and it’s in these traits that we find our true selves: hunting is a pause on the path of life—an opportunity to see, smell, and appreciate all that we get from spending a lifetime as outdoorsmen.
 We are not as concerned with what we can take from the world as we are with the prospect of what it delivers to us in the first place.
 As such, we are constantly thinking about how to give back.
 That kind of work is never done.

 Let’s face it, no longer do most people have to physically hunt in order to gain life-giving proteins, but it is by doing so that we embody characteristics like honesty, respect, persistence, and humility.
-Whether we want to admit it, we are all hunters.
-The emotional and physical chase—and the reward that may or may not come from it—is the bread and butter of human instinct.
-We use techniques of the hunt in our lives to find and gather what we need to survive the day, every day.

 I have spent most of the last forty-five years of my life outdoors trying to find that elusive Holy Grail, that unimagined reality of hunting where pleasure combines with practice to exceed our wildest expectations.